onecompiler/docs/ruby.md

 # Ruby Online Compiler

 Write, Run & Share Ruby code online using OneCompiler's Ruby online compiler for free.
 It's one of the robust, feature-rich online compilers for Ruby language, running on the latest version 2.3.1.
 Getting started with the OneCompiler's Ruby compiler is simple and pretty fast.
-The editor shows sample boilerplate code when you choose language as `Ruby`.
-OneCompiler also has reference programs, where you can look for the sample programs and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as `Ruby` and start coding.
+Happy learning!

 # Read input from STDIN in Ruby